Aloysius Pang was crushed between howitzer gun barrel and cabin: Chief of Army

 “What we found is that unfortunately, he was unable to get out of the way of the barrel as it was lowered,” MG Goh said.

-The gun barrel is lowered from within the cabin, and it takes about nine to 10 seconds for it to be fully lowered from a standby position, said Colonel (COL) Terry Tan, commander of the Combat Service Support and Command (CSSCOM).
+The gun barrel is lowered from within the cabin, and it takes about nine to 10 seconds for it to be fully lowered, said Colonel (COL) Terry Tan, commander of the Combat Service Support and Command (CSSCOM).

 When asked who lowered the gun barrel and if there were any lapses in safety procedures, MG Goh said this will be the focus of the investigation.
 It was “not appropriate” to go into details until the investigation is completed, he said.